 Like every twenty-something I grew up watching a bit too much Lion King, which made a safari a long standing item on my bucket list.
-I finally fulfilled this dream when I went to Kenya, and did a safari in the Tsavo East National Park, one of the most amazing experiences of my life.
+I finally fulfilled this African dream when I went to Kenya, and did a safari in the Tsavo East National Park, one of the most amazing experiences of my life.
 Read on to find out everything you need to know about doing a safari in Kenya, specifically in the Tsavo East National Park.

 With its 13,000+ kilometres squared the Tsavo East National Park is one of the largest and oldest parks in Kenya.
 Access to the park costs 65 USD for adults and 30 USD for children.
 There are three entry gates to the park and once inside you can only drive on the set paths, bush driving isn’t allowed so as to not disturb the wildlife.
 In the Tsavo you can see a wide variety of wildlife, from the “Big Five” to smaller mammals and birds.
 Its rich biodiversity are what make it such a popular destination for safaris.